Coronavirus / Police powers / What powers do the police have under the Coronavirus Act 2020?

 A joint briefing given to the police by the National Police Chiefs Council (NPCC) and the College of Policing (COP) explains that police officers should get advice from a public health officer when considering whether they have reasonable grounds to use these powers.

-The police should not use these powers simply because you are in breach of the lockdown rules.
+The police should not use these powers simply because you are in breach of the Step 2 restrictions.

 Who is a public health officer and what can they do?